 Yes, but only if you are driving to a pre-booked testing appointment. if your vehicle is not taxed and has no MOT you are not allowed to use it on roads.
 You will need to SORN your car with the DVLA.

-Remember that your vehicle cannot be taxed without a valid MOT, so once your car passes the test make sure to unSORN your car by paying road tax as well, otherwise you could face a penalty for driving with no MOT or tax.
+Your vehicle cannot be taxed without a valid MOT, so once your car passes the test, make sure to pay road tax as well, otherwise, you could face a penalty for driving with no MOT or tax.

 No. If your MOT is no longer valid, neither is your car insurance.